The Rise and Fall of Davies-Charlton

 However, Kenneth Allbon came down firmly in support of the third alternative possibility that Hefin Davies simply added the Charlton name to his own to impart a more “up-market” aura to the company name.
 Double-barreled names were a strong indication of elevated social stature in Britain during this era.
 There were a number of documented precedents for the creation of such company names.

-In support of his belief, Kenneth actually recounted a clear recollection of quizzing his mother on this very point and being told that the name “Davies-Charlton” was that of Hefin Davies’ own solely-owned company.
-She conveyed her understanding that the additional name had been chosen by Davies, possibly from among those of his former associates at Rolls-Royce, simply to move the company’s profile up-market.
+In support of his belief, Kenneth shared a clear recollection of quizzing his mother on this very point and being told that the name “Davies-Charlton” was that of Hefin Davies’ own solely-owned company.
+She clearly conveyed her understanding that the additional name had been chosen by Davies, possibly from among those of his former associates at Rolls-Royce, simply to move the company’s profile up-market.
 This hypothesis has always seemed eminently credible to me, to the extent that Chris Crosby’s affirmation of Charlton’s reality as a partner in the business actually took me very much by surprise.

 As matters now stand in the light of Kenneth’s evidence, and unless someone comes forward with compelling evidence to the contrary, I personally believe that the mystery of “Mr. Charlton’s” reality or otherwise is solved - he was an “invention” on the part of Hefin Davies as opposed to being a partner in the business.
 Geoff Peacock need look no further!!